Backpacking Loops – Mags Favorites

 Continue on the Buchanan Pass Trail to Buchanan Pass itself.
 The Continental Divide now stretches north and south.
 Descend to Fox Park, and enjoy the wide meadow.
 Continue further down into the trees and watch the eco systems change as elevation is lost.

 At the Cascade Creek Trail junction, continue southeast to Pawnee Pass, and walk along the many creeks and waterfalls.
-The loop continues at the Pawnee Pass trail junction, but it is worth the one-mile side trip to Crater Lake and the great view of Lone Eagle Peak.
+The loop continues at the Pawnee Pass trail junction, but it is worth the two mile r/t side trip to Crater Lake and the great view of Lone Eagle Peak.

 Continue gaining elevation as you pass Pawnee Lake and then climb up to the divide and Pawnee Pass.